YorkDevelopers/venimus/README.md

 User is not a member of the group
 A user can only sign up once

+### DELETE /api/user/groups/{GroupSlug}/Events/{EventSlug}

+Allows the user to record that they are no longer planning on attending an event.

+#### Business Rules

+* This API can be called regardless of if the user is currently signed up to the event or not.

+* If the event does not exist,  then 404 will be returned.

+* If the event is in the past,  then an error will be returned.

 ### GET /api/User/Groups

 Returns the active groups that the current user is a member of.
 The properties of a group are